sieon/leanstrap/bootstrap4/docs/components/forms.md

 #### Stacked

-Custom checkboxes and radios are inline to start.
+Custom checkboxes and radios are inline to lean.
 Add a parent with class `.custom-controls-stacked` to ensure each form control is on separate lines.

 {% example html %}
 <div class="custom-controls-stacked">